prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 - `requestInfo.GlobalPrivacyControlHeader` to read the value of the `Sec-GPC` Global Privacy Control (GPC) header of the bid request.
 - `requestInfo.ConvertCurrency` a method to perform currency conversions.

 The `MakeRequests` method is expected to return a slice (similar to a C# `List` or a Java `ArrayList`) of `adapters.RequestData` objects representing the HTTP calls to be sent to your bidding server and a slice of type `error` for any issues encountered creating them.
 If there are no HTTP calls or if there are no errors, please return `nil` for both return values.
-Please do not add `nil` elements as items.
+Please do not add `nil` items in the slices.

 {: .alert.alert-info :}
 HTTP calls to your bidding server will automatically prefer GZIP compression.
 You should not specify it yourself using headers.
 You don't have to worry about decompressing the response in `MakeBids` either, as that will be taken care of automatically.